Register marriage

 - A marriage may not be entered into before the age of majority.

-- Marriage between relatives in a direct line (e.g. parents and their children) and between siblings and half-siblings is not permitted.
+- Marriage between relatives in a direct line, for example parents and their children, and between siblings and half-siblings is not permitted.
 This also applies in principle if the relationship was established by adoption.

 - Double marriages are not permitted in Germany.
 A previous marriage must have been dissolved by death, divorce or other legally binding court judgment before a new marriage can be entered into.